iangaunt/txv/README.md

 # iangaunt/txt

-A WIP text editor for the terminal with Rust.
+A text editor in the terminal built with Rust.
+Contains built-in syntax highlighting, file saving / editing.